 Coherence in a Text on Palmistry

-The HKU English Centre guide to essay writing and literature reviews for social science students, but a lot of the advice is useful for students from other faculties.
+The HKU English Centre guide to essay writing and literature reviews is designed for social science students, but a lot of the advice is useful for students from other faculties.

 Features of Academic Writing

-From UEFAP (Using English for Academic Purposes),University of Hertfordshire, UK.
-A site that introduces six features of academic writing.
+This website, from UEFAP (Using English for Academic Purposes),University of Hertfordshire, UK, introduces six features of academic writing.